-- 370 in the construction of a bandpass filter that has the same shape as these spectral coefficients in wavelength/wavenumber space.
+which are then used in the construction of a bandpass filter that has the same shape as these spectral coefficients in wavelength and wavenumber space.
 The bandpass filter can be constructed to be low-pass, high-pass, or a different configuration.
 Multiplying this filter with the spectral coefficients removes wavelengths outside of the user-specified band, which can then be converted back to the original domain via inverse DCT.
-A visualisation of atmospheric data and the spectral elements used for filtering are demonstrated in Figures 10 and 11. - Fig. 10a displays the initial 2D input field (here, a WRF relative vorticity dataset), Fig. 10b illustrates the transformation of the data in Fig. 10a to spectral space, and Fig. 10c-d show the construction of 1D and 2D bandpass filters for wavelengths between 400 and 1000 km.
-The results from applying such filtering to an ERA5 vertically integrated water transport dataset and a WRF relative vorticity dataset are shown in Figure 11.
-The original, pre-filtered fields of ERA5 and WRF data, respectively, are illustrated in Figs. 11a and 11c, while Figs. 11b and 11d illustrate the same corresponding fields after utilization of the filter.
-It is clear from Figure 11b,d that the application of the spectral filtering uncovers large-scale spatial patterns obscured by fine-scale noise in the original data.
+A visualization of atmospheric data and the spectral elements used for filtering are demonstrated in Figs. 10 and 11.

+Figure 10a displays the initial 2D input field (here, a WRF relative vorticity dataset), Fig. 10b illustrates the transformation of the data in Fig. 10a to spectral space, and Fig. 10c-d show the construction of 1D and 2D bandpass filters for wavelengths between 400 and 1000 km.
+The results from applying such filtering to an ERA5 vertically integrated water transport dataset and a WRF relative vorticity dataset are shown in Fig. 11.
+The original, pre-filtered fields of ERA5 and WRF data, respectively, are illustrated in Fig. 11a and c, while Fig. 11b and d illustrate the same corresponding fields after utilization of the filter.
+It is clear from Fig. 11b and d that the application of the spectral filtering uncovers largescale spatial patterns obscured by fine-scale noise in the original data.

 This filtering approach can be leveraged to identify a wide variety of atmospheric phenomena across different spatiotemporal scales and frequencies, such as the many oscillatory phenomena identified in OLR power spectra by Wheeler and Kiladis (1999).
-Inclusion of the filtering tool in tobac v1.5 clearly expands the package's utility while reducing the amount and add a great deal of scientific power to tobac.
-These new features expand on the types and dimensionality of contiguous structures that tobac can identify within datasets, allowing the tool to be used with more dynamically evolving phenomena, and providing an additional level of filtering to isolate atmospheric phenomena of interest.
-However, additional improvements of tobac have also been achieved with the addition of procedural changes such as code optimization, homogenization of grids for different data, and treatment of PBCs, all of which are possible in part due to tobac's modular nature.
-These procedural adaptations are discussed in the following section.

-385 of extra work needed for end users to pre-process data of interest.
-This technique has previously been used along with tobac to identify mesoscale vortices in convective permitting climate simulations (e.g., Kukulies et al. 2022, in review).
+Inclusion of the filtering tool in tobac v1.5 clearly expands the package's utility while reducing the amount of extra work needed for end users to pre-process data of interest.
+This technique has previously been used to identify mesoscale vortices in convective-permitting climate simulations (e.g. Kukulies et al., 2023).

-Overall, the 3D implementation, the splits/mergers procedure, and the spectral filtering tool comprehensively address many needs of the tracking community (as evidenced by the multitude of tools and capabilities described in the introduction)
+Overall, the 3D implementation, the splits and mergers procedure, and the spectral filtering tool comprehensively address many needs of the tracking community (as evidenced by the multitude of tools and capabilities described in the introduction) and add a great deal of scientific power to tobac.
+These new features expand on the types and dimensionality of contiguous structures that tobac can identify